What is a suitable give to a homestay family?

 For groups of 4 or less, you will be staying in one house.
 Larger groups will divide into smaller parties and stay with multiple neighboring families.
 Most of the family members will retire early, although one will stay up until all the guests go to bed.
 Keep a flashlight close to your bed, as the light switches can be difficult to find.
 Roosters will begin to crow at about 5.00am.
 By 5:30 the fire to boil water will have already been lit

 Do I need to prepare before going to the homestay?

 Basic fitness is required for trekking in Sapa, so if you are not relatively fit, it is a good idea to get into the habit of walking.

-Not much preparation is needed for the home stay.
-Make sure that you have packed everything need to make your stay more comfortable: a small bag for a change of clothes, a mirror, flashlight, toilet paper and possibly your favourite tea or snack, and a book, if you wish.
+Not much preparation is needed for the homestay.
+Make sure that you have packed everything need to make your stay more comfortable: a small bag for a change of clothes, a mirror, flashlight, toilet paper and possibly your favorite tea or snack, and a book if you wish.